matloff/fasteR/README.md

 you're fine.
 This tutorial is aimed at you, not experienced C or Python coders.

-* **Motivating:**  Every lesson involves a *real problem* to be solved, on *real data*.
+* **Motivating:**  Every lesson centers around a *real problem* to be solved, on *real data*.
 The lessons do *not* consist of a few toy examples, unrelated to the real world.
 The material is presented in a conversational, story-telling manner.

-* **No polemics:**  You won't be made to feel guilty for not using an instructor's favorite R tool or style, including mine. :-)  Coverage is mainly limited to base R, so for instance the "Tidyverse" is not treated.
+* **Just the basics, no frills or polemics:**

-* **No frills:**  Notably, no Integrated Development Environments (IDEs).
+Notably, no Integrated Development Environments (IDEs).
 RStudio, ESS etc. are great, but you shouldn't be burdened with learning R *and* learning an IDE at the same time.
 This can come later, optionally.
+Similarly, no polemics.
+Coverage is mainly limited to base R, so for instance the self-described "opinionated" [Tidyverse](https://www.tidyverse.or) is not treated, partly due to its controversial nature but mainly because it would be a burden on the user to learn both base R and the Tidyverse at the same time.

 * **Nonpassive approach:**  Passive learning, just watching the screen, is NO learning.
 There will be occasional **Your Turn** sections, in which you the